ganakailabs/cloudeval-docs/docs/about.md

 ## What is Cloudeval?

-Cloudeval is an AI-powered platform that automatically visualizes your Azure infrastructure from ARM templates and Bicep files, answers questions about your setup, and helps optimize costs.
+Cloudeval is an AI-powered platform that automatically visualizes your Azure infrastructure from ARM templates, answers questions about your setup, and provides interactive visualizations with cost and security overlays.
 Built specifically for DevOps engineers, SREs, and cloud architects who work with Infrastructure as Code.
+(Bicep support coming Early Feb 2026 - [View roadmap](https://cloudeval.ai/home/roadmap))

 ## Who is Cloudeval For?